wtffidy/shit-yourself/VSC_Skua_setup.markdown

 8. Open VScode and do the following;

-- First we're going to Install some Extentions;
+- First we're going to Install an extention;
-Under `Extentions`, we'll need to Install These 2 (just search for them):
+Under `Extentions`, we'll need to Install This (just search for them):
         - `ms-dotnettools.csharp`

 - Secondly: `control + k, followed by control + o (to select a folder)` > navigate to: > `C:\Users\User\Documents\Skua`, click on the `Scripts` folder, and in he bottom right click `Select Folder`